-Signifies that the instrument is protected by double or reinforced insulation. \triangle CAUTION - Risk of Danger!
+Signifies that the instrument is protected by double or reinforced insulation. $\triangle$ CAUTION - Risk of Danger!
 Indicates a WARNING .
 Whenever this symbol is present, the operator must refer to the user manual before operation.
 A Indicates a risk of electric shock.
-The voltage at the parts marked with this symbol may be dangerous. •~ USB socket Ground/Earth % Refers to a type B current sensor.
+The voltage at the parts marked with this symbol may be dangerous. - USB socket Ground/Earth % Refers to a type B current sensor.
 Application or withdrawal not authorized on conductors carrying dangerous voltages.
 Type B current sensor as per IEC 61010-2-032.
 4 Application or withdrawal authorized on conductors carrying dangerous voltages.
-Type A current sensor as per IEC 61010-2-032. (ک The product has been declared recyclable. (i) Indicates Important information to acknowledge • Important information to read and fully understand.
+Type A current sensor as per IEC 61010-2-032. (i) Indicates Important information to acknowledge • Important instructions to read and to fully understand.
 Kensington anti-theft system.
+63 The product has been declared recyclable after analysis of its life cycle in accordance with the ISO14040 standard.
 C€ This product complies with the Low Voltage & Electromagnetic Compatibility European directives.
-In the European Union, this product is subject to a separate collection system for recycling electrical and electronic components in accordance with directive WEEE 2012/19/EU.
+Z In the European Union, this product is subject to a separate collection system for recycling electrical and electronic components in accordance with directive WEEE 2012/19/EU.